NatnaelTaddese/2048-Raylib_Cpp/README.md

 ## currently unfinished

+Questions you might ask:
+"But Nati, you didn't use OOP, why not write the whole thing in C?"
+Chillax, I'm working with what I know.

 # Get Raylib

 If you wish to use a specific version of raylib, follow the instructions below.
 If you want the current development version, skip this section and premake will download raylib for you.